plovett4/Sustainable-Urban-Transportation-Management-System/README.md

 ## How to Run the Project
 First, run the 'TB_login' SQL script inside your MySQL Workbench instance, then go into the 'app.py' file and add your corresponding SQL user and password.
-The final step is to add your own free TomTom API key to the 'var apiKey' on the first line inside the very first <script> tags.
+The final step is to add your own free TomTom API key to the 'var apiKey' on the first line inside the very first <script> tags of the index.html file.
 From there you can run the application on your localhost, port 5000